kerilsen/code-quiz/README.md

 ## Description

 This is a timed quiz on JavaScript fundamentals that stores high scores.
+The user is given a time limit to complete the quiz and each wrong answer gives a time penalty.
+The final score is determined by the time left on the clock when you finish.
+It pulls questions and answers from a JSON file so that it can potentially be customized for different subjects, skill levels or length.

 One challenge I faced was getting the formatting of the JSON file right and figuring out how to load and parse it.
-I'm eager to learn more advanced database

-This is a simple password generator that offers the user the ability to set parameters for the password including its length and character types (lowercase letters, uppercase letters, special characters and/or numbers).
-It helps the user quickly come up with a random computer generated password to combat the security concerns that come with less complex passwords.

-One challenge I faced is the password criteria of having at least one character from each required parameter (for instance if you needed an 8 character password with only uppercase, lowercase and numbers and randomly generated a password with no numbers).
-I solved it by "seeding" my password with one character from each character sets then shuffling it to randomize.
+I'm eager to learn more advanced database applications.
+An improvement I would like to make is a more sophisticated scoring algorithm that takes the number of correct answers into account as well as the time remaining.
+If someone is slow to answer all questions correctly, they could potentially end up with the same score as someone who very quickly gets all or mostly wrong answers.

 ## Installation